Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Preliminaries

-The following proposition states a basic fact \footnote{ This fact is stated in \cite[p.129]{Mdcasiam} without a proof. } that an \LLnat-convex set (or polyhedron) is the intersection of an L$_{2}$-convex set (or polyhedron) with a coordinate hyperplane.
-This means that, for L-convex sets (or polyhedra), the operations of the Minkowski addition and the restriction to a coordinate hyperplane commute with each other, although this is not the case in general, as discussed in Remark \ref{RMfromLtoLnat} below.
+It is a basic fact that an \LLnat-convex set (resp., polyhedron) is precisely the intersection of an L$_{2}$-convex set (resp., polyhedron) with a coordinate hyperplane, \footnote{ This fact is stated in \cite[p.129]{Mdcasiam} without a proof. } which is proved in Proposition~\ref{PRfromL2toL2nat} below.
+We first note a simple fact.

 \begin{proposition} \quad